LL Cool J Net Worth: 5 Fast Facts You Need to Know

 Cool J’s first foray into film was in 1985 in the film Krush Groove.
 In the 1992 film Toys, he acted alongside Robin Williams.
 It was just a matter of years before the rapper landed himself his own sitcom– In The House, which ran from 1995 to 1999.

+Why the decision to act?
+Cool J tells The Independent, “I just wanted to have freedom… That’s why I chose to do acting.
+I didn’t want to be handcuffed to one thing, and now I have options.”

-LL Cool J has appeared in numerous films, including In Too Deep, Any Given Sunday, SWAT, Mindunters, and Edison.
+To date, he has appeared in numerous films, including In Too Deep, Any Given Sunday, SWAT, Mindunters, and Edison.

 He is also the host of Lip Sync Battle on Spike TV– a reality lip syncing competition that welcomes dozens of celebrities each year.
 It is hosted by Chrissy Teigen, John Legend’s wife.